JaimeHyland/Mellifera/README.md

 - How to make a custom 404 error page.
 - The use of social media, using the instance of Facebook as an example.
 - Creation of a newsletter signup form.
-- The use of DEBUG mode, and in particular the need to turn it off before deploying.
+- The use of DEBUG mode, and in particular the need to switch it to False before deploying.
 - The Django functionality allowing users to log in and out of the project application.
 - The use of Stripe together with Django, bootstrap and bespoke HTML, CSS, JavaScript and Python code to demonstrate a(n almost) working online purchasing system
 - The correct use of linting to check code formatting.